United States : Safety by City

 - Currency - The United States dollar is the official currency of the United States.
 It has a sign: $ and a code: USD.
 Also, it abbreviated US$.
 One dollar is divided into 100 cents (Symbol: ¢).

 - Weather - The best times to visit Irving for ideal weather are mid-March to June and October to December.
-Average temperatures in Irving vary drastically and the weather feels nice some year, but often too hot in the summer and cold in the winter with a low chance of precipitation most of the year.
+Average temperatures in Irving vary drastically, but often too hot in the summer and cold in the winter with a low chance of precipitation most of the year.

 - Airports - Dallas/Fort Worth International Airport is the primary international airport serving the Dallas–Fort Worth metropolis area in the U.S. state of Texas.
 The airport is located 14 km from the Irving city center.